nevanscott/uxui.cat/content/projects/travel/index.md

 We should get a strong sense of:

 * The problem and the user(s)
-* Findings from research and how these informed your design
+* Findings from discovery and testing and how these informed your design
 * Variations of your design that you explored
 * Your design, including a prototype
 * How your design meets the business goals